JerseyK/JerseyK.github.io/index.md

 ---

-## MS Financial Engineering Capstone Portfolio:
+## MS Financial Engineering Portfolio:

 <!-- You can link to other websites, PDFs in this repo, and other pages in this repo -->